 Michigan Home Inspector Licensing Requirements:

 As the industry grows, many states are enacting or changing legislation forcing training/testing for home inspectors.
-PHII students have had great success passing state and national exams, and you also receive FREE continuing education credits with your enrollment!
+PHII students have had great success meeting grandfathering requirements and passing state and national exams.
 Please check the website periodically for updates about current licensing laws or call toll free (800) 983-6322

 Professional Home Inspection Institute offers both interactive training online and live classroom courses & field labs for home inspectors!
 The courses are nationally recognized, approved by various state agencies, approved by insurance providers, and is affiliated with national associations for home inspectors.

 Click the Link below to find out more information about home inspector training / licensing

 Michigan Weatherization Program / Weatherization Training